Log in

 A CAFFUK representative had in fact applied for trademark registration (not 'copyright protection') of its 'Union Jack and crown' logo.
 The proposed trademark had been published by the Intellectual Property Office (IPO) for possible objection, and was still open for objection.

 So the published pseudo-legal threats had multiple problems, with no basis in actual law.
-But, as a new organisation at the time, BAFF couldn't expect our target membership of serving personnel and veterans necessarily to know that.
+But, as a brand new organisation at the time, BAFF couldn't expect our target membership of serving personnel and veterans necessarily to know that.

-After two rounds of evidence and a hearing, the trademark dispute decision was in BAFF's favour but the CAFFUK representative decided to appeal, almost certainly against expensive legal advice funded from CAFF veterans' subscriptions.
+After two rounds of evidence and a hearing, the trademark dispute decision was in BAFF's favour but the CAFFUK representative decided to appeal, almost certainly against legal advice funded from CAFF veterans' subscriptions.

 After another hearing the appeal was also unsuccessful, so trademark registration of the CAFFUK logo was refused.